mrjunjieli/wespeaker_u_cube/README.md

-# 3. Uncertainty Score Normalization and Calibration for Speaker Verification (deprecated)
+# 3. Uncertainty Score Normalization and Calibration for Speaker Verification

 <p align="center">
   <a href="">